 What can you do to protect your bones?

 Getting enough calcium and vitamin D is essential to building strong, dense bones when you're young and to keeping them strong and healthy as you age.
-Find out all you need to know about calcium and vitamin D - the two most important nutrients for bone health.
+Find out what you need to know about the two most important nutrients for bone health.

 The food that you eat can affect your bones.
 Learning about the foods that are rich in calcium, vitamin D and other nutrients that are important for your bone health and overall health will help you make healthier food choices every day.

 Looking for more ways to get calcium in your diet?
 Use our guide for a comprehensive list of calcium-rich foods to add to your weekly shopping list.

 Diet and exercise play critical roles in building and maintaining good bone health for people at every life stage – from infancy through adulthood.
-In honor of National Osteoporosis Month, we partnered with some of America’s best chefs to create recipes that are good for your bones.
+To help you work bone healthy ingredients into your meals, we partnered with some of America’s best chefs to create recipes that are good for your bones.